stoohengkwee/CSDA-1050F18S1/StevenToo-304449/sprint 2/readme.md

 ### Next steps
 - Review the vectorization process.
 Process takes too long.
 - Review the whole modelling concept.
 Star rating prediction so far based on current ratings.
-Reasearch to continue in getting a rating based on reviews and sentiment alone.
+Research to continue in getting a rating based on reviews and sentiment alone.
 - Wrap everything up.
 Create detailed document and presentation brief.